rosen-bridge/operation/docs/watcher/deploy-docker.md

   docker run -it --rm node:18.16 npx --yes @rosen-bridge/cli blake2b-hash YOUR_API_KEY
 ```

+3.
+Utilizing Swagger on a locally run node.
+Do not generate hash from a public node.

+Example: Blake2b hash of `hello` is `324dcf027dd4a30a932c441f365a25e86b173defa4b8e58948253471b81b72cf`.

 #### Update Environment Variable File

-After obtaining the hash, input it into your `.env` file.
-For example, the Blake2b hash of `hello` is `324dcf027dd4a30a932c441f365a25e86b173defa4b8e58948253471b81b72cf`.
+After obtaining the hash, input it into `API_KEY_HASH=` in your `.env` file.

-Example
-`API_KEY_HASH=324dcf027dd4a30a932c441f365a25e86b173defa4b8e58948253471b81b72cf`

-> **⚠️ NOTE**: When using docker there is an `API_KEY_HASH` environment variable available for `apiKeyHash` that you can set instead of in the local configuration.
-See your `.env` file.
-We recommend utilizing environment variables over direct configuration file settings for **security** purpose to not accidently share your api key while troubleshooting etc. After updating, you can delete `apiKeyHash` from /config/local.yaml.
+> **⚠️ NOTE**: We recommend utilizing environment variables over direct configuration file settings for **security** purpose to not accidently share your api key while troubleshooting etc. After updating, you can delete `apiKeyHash` from /config/local.yaml.

 Set required permissions and create `local.yaml` file in the `config` directory